thunlp/Mode-Connectivity-PLM/README.md

 Script `itp_split_data_finetune.sh` explores the effect of data overlap on mode connectivity, with two end points come from models tuned on different training data splits from same task.
 The adapter-tuning checkpoints can also be interpolated by changing `--method` to `adapter` and changing the two paths accordingly.

 Script `itp_traindata_adapter.sh` uses training data to test the knowledge change along the interpolation path, and records the whether each piece of training data is forgotten or not at each interpolated point. `--itp_on_train` controls whether training data will be used along the path instead of valid and test data.
 The result will be saved in `valid_data_analysis.json` for later processing.
+To change the ends points of your interpolation, please modify 2 load_PET_paths to the checkpoint file.

 #### Auxiliary Scripts